Meet the Pediatric Psychiatry Team

 The treatment team will work closely with your child and the family to reach goals and assist with any needs throughout the hospital stay.
 There are many people with different disciplines involved in the care of your child and it is important to know their roles.
 Listed below is an explanation of the provider’s different roles.

-Chief of the Deparment of Pediatric Psychiatry
+Chief, Department of Pediatric Psychiatry

 attention-deficit/hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), mood disorders and psychotic disorders